siege-master/rt-code-test/README.md

 1. Download this repository and extract it to the folder of your choosing.

-2. Open the ".env" in the same folder you extracted the repository, and insert a valid Github API token where indicated, removing the angle brackets afterward.
+2. Open the ".env-example" in the same folder you extracted the repository, and insert a valid Github API token where indicated, removing the angle brackets afterward.
+Save and close the file.

+3. Rename ".env-example" to ".env".

 3. Open a terminal or command prompt and navigate to the folder that it was extracted to, and run the following command: